‘I don’t remember where I am when I decide to walk. Maybe the idea creeps up on me over time – born somewhere within me the first time I saw the sea.

 Production Manager: Lizzie Debonnaire

 Nina is a theatre-maker and actor based in London.
 She trained with the National Youth Theatre and has just completed her MA in Acting at East 15 Acting School.
 In her early career, she has sought work which represents the queer community and those that champion marginalised voices.
+Recently she performed in 'Symbol' by Nicole Acquah at the Arcola Theatre.
 She is passionate about creating work which places accessibility and diversity at its core.
 Nina seeks stories that are unapologetic, truthful and daring.

-Lizzie Debonnaire is a Production Manager and Theatre Maker based outside West London.
-Her most recent work includes a site specific Offy nominated show entitled 'Confinement' by Ceshi&Lane.
+Lizzie is a Production Manager and Theatre Maker based outside West London.
+Her most recent work includes the site specific Offie nominated show CONFINEMENT by Ceschi&Lane.
 Lizzie works to stage productions that excite audiences, creating projects from old and new writing.
 She has also trained in Production Management at the National Film and Television School.
 Working her way across Theatre, Film and TV, Lizzie has a passion about creating a world for the audience to immerse themselves in.